BillC424/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 https://www.theodinproject.com/lessons/ruby-tic-tac-toe

-Tic-tac-toe game on the command line where two human playeres can play against each other with the board displayed in between turns.
+Tic-tac-toe game on the command line where two human players can play against each other with the board displayed in between turns.

 Live demo at: https://replit.com/@BillC424/Tic-tac-toe#main.rb:113